Support Centre

 7.9.
 Special categories of personal data

-• the processing is specifically provided for under the Data Protection Act;
+• the processing is specifically provided for under the Act;

-• the data subject has given their consent in writing;
+• the data subject has given their written consent to the processing;

-• the data subject has made the data public;
+• the data subject has made the personal data public;

-• authorised by any other written law, for any reason of substantial interest to the public; or
+• the data controller is authorized by any other written law for any reason of substantial interest to the public;

 • the data controller cannot be reasonably expected to obtain the consent of the data subject; or

-• consent by or on behalf of the data subject has been unreasonably withheld.
+• the consent by or on behalf of the data subject has been unreasonably withheld.

 7.10.
 Controller and processor contracts

-Furthermore, where the data controller or data processor outsources the processing of personal data, the data controller or data processor must choose a data processor who gives sufficient guarantees regarding the technical and organisational security measures in place for the processing to be done and shall ensure that the measures are complied with.
+Despite the above, Section 31(1) of the Act provides that a person who has access to personal data and is acting under the authorization of the data controller or the data processor, including the data processor, shall process personal data only as instructed by the data controller or the data processor.
+In addition, Section 32(3) of the Act provides that where the data controller or data processor outsources the processing of personal data, the data controller or data processor shall choose a data processor who gives sufficient guarantees regarding the technical and organizational security measures in place for the processing to be done and shall ensure that the measures are complied with.

 8. Data Subject Rights